Synthetic Identity Fraud

 How It Works

 AI changes the surface without changing the core logic.
-Generative tools can help create profile photos, resumes, messages, forged documents, voice samples, or video-call artifacts.
+Generative tools can help create profile photos, resumes, messages, forged documents, voice samples, video-call artifacts, or scripted interactions.
 Deepfake tools can support account-opening, customer-service, and authentication schemes.
 FinCEN's 2024 deepfake alert warned financial institutions about fraud schemes involving generative-AI deepfake media, including attempts to circumvent identity verification and authentication.

 Current Context

-NIST's SP 800-63A-4 identity-proofing guidelines frame identity proofing as the process of establishing that a subject is associated with a real-life identity.
-They describe identity resolution, evidence validation, attribute validation, identity verification, enrollment, fraud checks, privacy, equity, usability, and exception handling.
-Those requirements matter because synthetic identities exploit gaps between documents, data brokers, credit files, biometric checks, device signals, and human review.
+NIST's SP 800-63A-4 identity-proofing guidelines, finalized in 2025, frame identity proofing as the process of establishing that a subject is associated with a real-life identity.
+They describe identity resolution, evidence validation, attribute validation, identity verification, enrollment, fraud mitigation, privacy, usability, options for different applicant circumstances, and exception handling.
+They also explicitly note synthetic identities, compromised personal information, injection attacks, and forged media as identity-proofing concerns.

 Governance and Safety